eds35016/5-Ribo-seq-Modeling-Scripts/README.md

       transcript_length: length of the original transcript

-      initiation_rate_avg: rate at which new ribosomes are added to the transcript on average for the middle model
+      initiation_rate_avg: rate at which new ribosomes are added to the transcript on average